mohammed3bbas/ChatGPTWrapper/README.md

 ```
 OPENAI_API_KEY='YOUR_SECRET_OPENAI_KEY'
 ```
-- create virtual enviroment (if you are Windows user you can skip this and follow instruction [here](#for-windows-users) .
+- create virtual environment (if you are Windows user you can skip this and follow instruction [here](#for-windows-users) .
 ```
 python -m venv .venv
 ```
-- activate your virtual enviroment.
+- activate your virtual environment.
 ```
 .venv\Scripts\activate
 ```
-- install all dependancies .
+- install all dependencies .
 ```
 pip install -r requirements.txt
 ```